Geometry of charged rotating discs of dust in Einstein-Maxwell theory: Related questions to Ehrenfest's paradox

 Despite its resolution, there are still interesting questions related to Ehrenfest's paradox: \begin{enumerate}[label=\arabic*)] \item How does the spatial geometry of an accelerated disc which is initially at rest evolves as measured by non-rotating and co-rotating observers? \item What is the spatial geometry of a disc that is already set into rotation as seen by non-rotating and co-rotating observers? \item A real disc has material properties, how do they influence the rotating disc? \end{enumerate}

 The uniformly rotating disc of dust is relativistically rigid in the sense that it rotates rigidly, meaning $\Omega=\text{const.}$ \cite{Rigidity}.

-In the present section we want to describe geometric quantities like radius and circumference of the rotating disc and address the above posed questions.
-Those quantities, however, only have meaning if the 3-dimensional space of the disc is defined correctly.
+In the present section we want to describe geometric quantities like proper radius and proper circumference of the rotating disc and address the above posed questions.
+To this purpose, we introduce the line element

-The 3-dimensional space of the rotating disc is defined to be the surface orthogonal to world lines of fixed particles on the disc.
-Or equivalently the disc-space is defined by simultaneous events measured on usual Einstein synchronized clocks on the disc \cite{Gron2004}.

-Locally, it is possible to decompose the 4-dimensional line element into \mbox{$\mathrm{d}s^2=\mathrm{d}\sigma^2-\mathrm{d}\tau^2$}, where $\mathrm{d}\sigma^2$ is the coordinate-invariant proper spatial line element and $\mathrm{d}\tau$ is the infinitesimal time interval measured in an inertial frame instantaneously at rest relative to a particle on the rotating disc \cite{Langevin, Gron1979}.\footnote{I should be stressed, that $\mathrm{d}\tau$ is not a perfect differential and thus cannot be integrated around a closed curve on the rotating disc.
-As a consequence, the surface represented by $\mathrm{d}\tau=0$, i.e. the surface characterized by $\mathrm{d}\sigma^2$, is discontinuous.
-This also prevents the Einstein synchronization of clocks around the periphery of the rotating disc.} The proper spatial line element can be calculated via the radar method of Landau and Lifschitz \cite{LL}:

-As a consequence, the surface characterized by $\mathrm{d}\tau^2=0$ is, according to the above definition, the 3-dimensional space of the rotating disc and its intrinsic geometry is described by the proper spatial line element.